sighjs/sigh/README.md

 ### glob

 The glob plugin takes a list of files as arguments but the first argument can be an object containing the following options:
-  * debounce: file changes are batched until they have settled for more than "debounce" milliseconds, this defaults to 500ms.
+  * debounce: file changes are batched until they have settled for more than `debounce` milliseconds, this defaults to 500ms.
   * basePath: restricts the glob to operate within basePath and also attaches the property to all resources (affecting their projectPath field).

 ```javascript